openstack/cinder/doc/source/contributor/replication.rst

 returned.
 It is however necessary to set it to ``FAILOVER_ERROR`` for those volumes that had errors during the failover.

-Driver's don't have to worry about snapshots or non replicated volumes, since the manager will take care of those in the following manner:
+Drivers don't have to worry about snapshots or non replicated volumes, since the manager will take care of those in the following manner:

 - All non replicated volumes will have their current ``status`` field saved in